Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 ## Setup

-Using a command line interface such as VS Code integrated terminal, follow the steps below:
+We will use the same project, TodoListSPA and TodoListAPI from **Chapter 2**.
+Simply make a copy of the folder **Chapter2** and open it with VS Studio Code.
+Then, using a command line interface such as VS Code integrated terminal, follow the steps below:

 ### Step 1.
 Install .NET Core API dependencies